UVA-LavaLab/PIMeval-PIMbench/misc-bench/cpp-gemm-batch/README.md

 -  $\alpha$ and $\beta$ are scalars.
 - $A$, $B$ and $C$ are matrices.

 For a detailed description of GEMM, you can refer to the [BLAS documentation](http://www.netlib.org/blas/).
+This implementation version uses batches of general matrix vector multiplication to perform GEMM.

 ## Directory Structure